farid809/CarND-Advanced-Lane-Finding-P4/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I created a function measure_curvature3  `4.
-Finding the Lane (Sliding Window Search).ipynb` That calculate Lane curvatured as following :
+Finding the Lane (Sliding Window Search).ipynb` That calculate Lane curvatured by fitting the detected lane points to 2nd order polynomial as following :

 def measure_curvature3(ploty, left_fit, right_fit, leftx, rightx):

     y_eval = np.max(ploty)
     left_curverad = ((1 + (2*left_fit[0]*y_eval + left_fit[1])**2)**1.5) / np.absolute(2*left_fit[0])
     right_curverad = ((1 + (2*right_fit[0]*y_eval + right_fit[1])**2)**1.5) / np.absolute(2*right_fit[0])